-a member of the staff of the ACC has the same meaning as it has in the Australian Crime Commission Act 2002 of the Commonwealth.
+a member of the staff of the ACC has the same meaning as in the Australian Crime Commission Act 2002 of the Commonwealth.

-a member of the staff of the Commission has the same meaning as it has in the New South Wales Crime Commission Act 1985.
+a member of the staff of the Commission has the same meaning as in section 74 of the Crime Commission Act 2012.

-Commission means the New South Wales Crime Commission established under the New South Wales Crime Commission Act 1985.
+Commission means the New South Wales Crime Commission established under the Crime Commission Act 2012.